Grow with the Flow: 4D Reconstruction of Growing Plants with Gaussian Flow Fields: Additional Visualizations

 \section{Additional Visualizations}

-\paragraph{Temporal slice visualization.} To further evaluate motion accuracy, \cref{fig:cut_figure} visualizes a tracked horizontal slice of the plant across timesteps in a novel rendered viewpoint.
-Our method closely matches the ground-truth motion, whereas baselines exhibit significant structural distortions and temporal misalignment. \paragraph{Adaptibility to difficult scenes.} Our method can also reconstruct a variety of difficult plants such as color-varying plants, multiple plant growth, and complex branching (see \cref{fig:difficult_scene}).
+\paragraph{Adaptability to difficult scenes.} Our method can also reconstruct a variety of difficult plants such as color-varying plants, multiple plant growth, and complex branching (see \cref{fig:difficult_scene}).
 To model color-varying plants, we add an additional MLP, $\dot c = \mlp_{c}(\feat)$, integrated alongside other parameters.